ADVISOR LOANOLOGY

 The implications of these varying requirements are profound; under the more lenient SBA guidelines, advisors can access as much as 30% more funding compared to a conventional lender seeking a 1.50 DSC benchmark, and a staggering 52% more when contrasted with lenders enforcing a stringent 1.75 DSC minimum.
 Additionally, even among conventional lenders, a policy shift from a 1.50 to a 1.75 DSC could facilitate nearly 17% more in available loan dollars.
 Such financial metrics significantly influence the lending landscape, illustrating the critical role of cash flow in securing necessary capital for growth and stability in the advisory profession.

-The Perfect Storm Washing Away ROI
+The Perfect Storm Eroding ROI

 10 year term with 15 year amortization